wizo06/japanese/docs/Fundamentals/particles.md

 ## Case marking particles

 Case marking particles (「格助詞」 in Japanese) are particles that mark the role of a word in a sentence.
+We will take a look at a few of them here.

 ### 「が」